OleksiiBulba/php-dockerizer/README.md

 To use dockerizer you need to install [make](https://www.gnu.org/software/make/) and [docker-compose](https://docs.docker.com/compose/install/).

+Before installation, you should have already in your project:
+* _vendor_, _public_ and _src_ folders (for php packages, index.php file and source files respectfully) -- it is required because dockerizer mounts these folders into containers;
+* _composer.json_ and _composer.lock_ files (it ensures the project has been set up correctly);

 ### Installation

 To install php-dockerizer into your project simply run command: